AgentD/squashfs-tools-ng/README.md

 are generated using Autotools.

-The git `master` branch currently contains ongoing development for a future `1.2.0` release.
+The git `master` branch currently contains ongoing development for a future `2.0` release.

-The latest stable version is `1.1.4`, maintained in a `fixes-1.1.0` branch.
+The latest stable version is `1.2.0`, maintained in a `fixes-1.2.0` branch.

-Bug fixes that also affect the previous `1.0.x` minor version are back-ported to a `fixes-1.0.0` branch with occasionally patch level releases.
-The latest release from this branch is `1.0.6`.
+Bug fixes that also affect the previous `1.1.0` minor version are back-ported to a `fixes-1.1.0` branch with occasionally patch level releases.
+The latest release from this branch is `1.1.4`.

 Older versions are no longer supported.
+Fixes were previously backported to the `fixes-1.0.0` branch, the final release is `1.0.7`.

-This currently affects the initial development versions with major version `0` (`0.1` up to `0.9.2`).
-It is likely that support for `1.0.x` will also be dropped once a new minor version is released.
+It is likely that support for `1.1.x` will also be dropped after version `2.0`.

 # Getting and Building the Source Code